Code-Institute-Submissions/MS1-Oak-Tree-Riding-School/README.md

 ## Testing

+#### Testing user Stories

+**First Time Visitor Goals**

+- As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

+  - When opening the site the user is greeted by a large logo in the center.
+The homepage is clear with a large image of the indoor school and introduction alongside to create a great first impression.

+- As a First Time Visitor, I want to be able to easily navigate throughout the site to find content such as information on facilities and lesson pricing.

+  - The navbar is clear using a color palette of black text on white, it remains fixed so users can easily access any links on the website.

+- As a First Time Visitor, I want to look at potential social media platforms to gain more information about the riding school and to see if they are recommended.
+  - The footer contains links to the social media websites where they can learn more about the riding school, how popular it is, and any reviews from current clients.

+**Returning Visitor Goals**

+- As a Returning Visitor, I want to find information about lesson prices.

+  - This section is clearly located lesson section within the navbar.
+There is also an additional link in the footer which takes the user to the lesson section.

+-    As a Returning Visitor, I want to find the best way to get in contact to either book a lesson or make a general enquiry.

+     - There is a clearly located section contact within the navbar.
+In addition there is a contact section within the footer bar.
+   Links to social media have been included in the footerbar if the visitor would like to contact the school via this method.

+-   As a Returning Visitor, I want to find location information to see if it would be feasible to travel to the riding school.

+    - Within the contact section there is a map where users can see the location of the riding school.
+The address has also been included clearly within the footer.

 - The W3C Markup Validator and W3C CSS Validator Services were used to validate the website and ensure that there were no syntax errors.